mongodb/docs/source/reference/javascript.rst

    .. seealso:: ":doc:`/core/indexing`."

    .. [#] The default index version depends on the version of
-      :option:`mongod` running when creating the index.
+      :program:`mongod` running when creating the index.
 Before version 2.0, the this value was 0; versions 2.0 and later use version 1.

 .. js:function:: reIndex()